jhuckaby/pixl-chart/README.md

 VOID addLayer( OBJECT )
 ```

 The `addLayer()` method adds a layer to the chart.
 This can be called at any time, even after a chart is rendered (this will trigger a follow-up render).
-See [Adding Layers](#adding-layers) below for details on how to format your layer object.
+See [Adding Layers](#adding-layers) for details on how to format your layer object.

 ### addLayers